Three luxury hotel lobbies

 Ritz-Carlton

 Founded: 1898 (heritage), 1983 (current brand).
 Headquartered: Bethesda, Maryland.
-Portfolio: 110+ hotels.
-Owner: Marriott (acquired 1998).
+Portfolio: 100+ hotels in 30+ countries, with a stated goal of 170+.
+Owner: Marriott (full ownership by 1998).

 Operating philosophy: heritage luxury at scale.
 Ritz-Carlton draws on the heritage of the original Ritz hotels but operates as a modern brand.
 The senior brand for "established luxury."